wonsunahn/CS1632_Fall2022/schedule.md

 * Midterm 1 on GradeScope: October 6 (Thursday) 10:00 AM - October 8 (Saturday) 11:59 PM
   * Check out the **[study guide](/study_guides/midterm_1_study_guide.md)**!
-  * Will be posted as link named "Midterm 1" at Friday 10:00 AM.
+  * Will be posted as link named "Midterm 1" at Thursday 10:00 AM.
   * You will choose a 3 hour span to complete exam within the above 3-day period.
   * Your 3 hours begin the moment you click on link and agree to the terms on the next screen.
   * Open book but individual work.